-Monika: Today it is my pleasure and honor to interview Jessica Harrington, an inspirational American woman from Reno, Nevada.
-Hello Jessica!
+Monika: Today, I have the pleasure and honor of speaking with Jessica Harrington, an inspirational American woman from Reno, Nevada.
+Jessica, welcome and thank you for joining me today!

 Jessica: Hi Monika.
 Thank you for having me.

 Jessica: I am a 42-year-old trans woman.
-I have been in transition for almost 5 years and while it’s has been amazing being free, it’s also been the hardest time of my life.
+I have been in transition for almost 5 years, and while it’s been amazing being free, it’s also been the hardest time of my life.

 Jessica: I started transition when I was 38.
 The process itself wasn’t that difficult.
 I did my research for years beforehand.
 I knew what I needed, who I needed to talk to, and about what everything would cost me.